snarfed/bridgy/README.md

 There's a good chance you'll need to make changes to [granary](https://github.com/snarfed/granary) or [oauth-dropins](https://github.com/snarfed/oauth-dropins) at the same time as bridgy.
-To do that, clone their repos, then install them in "source" mode with:
+To do that, clone their repos elsewhere, then install them in "source" mode with:

 ```
+pip uninstall oauth-dropins
 pip install -e <path to oauth-dropins>
 ln -s <path to oauth-dropins>/oauth_dropins \
   local/lib/python2.7/site-packages/oauth_dropins

+pip uninstall granary
 pip install -e <path to granary>
 ln -s <path to granary>/granary local/lib/python2.7/site-packages/granary
 ```